megapython/megapython/docs/basics/installation.md

 ## Setting Up Alias (Optional)

-Since Python 2 comes pre-installed on almost all the operating systems, the default {==python==} keyword points to Python 2, for using Python 3 we need to type {==python3==}, which for me gets a little boring and unintuitive since Python 2 will be reaching its end of life soon.
+Since Python 2 comes pre-installed on almost all the operating systems, the default {==python==} keyword points to Python 2, for using Python 3 we need to type {==python3==}, which for me gets a little boring and unintuitive.

 So, I just setup a alias, which simply means that, I say to my computer, "Whenever I type {==python==} it has to refer to Python 3 and not to Python 2".